thirstler/slor/README.md

     The object size you would like to use in benchmarking.
 Accepts suffixes (KB, MB, GB, TB, EB).
 Also accepts ranges like "64KB-4MB."
 Indicating ranges will will results in random object sizes within the range (inclusive).

+--random-from-pool

+    Use random data from a pool of data rather than generate on-the-fly.
+This could be necessary if random data generation is using up too much CPU.
+Probably not, but the option is here anyway.

+--compressible

+    Make data compressible by the percentage you indicate.
+Currently this is pretty barbaric and will most likely get caught by data deduplication engines rather than data compression.

+--get-range

+    Use get-range size (or size range) rather than get of whole objects during read stages.

 --mpu-size

     Writes are always performed in a single PUT operation regardless of size.
 If, however, you indicate a multi-part upload (MPU) size, writes will always be executed as multi-part uploads.
 Timing data will cover the MPU creation, PUT operations (in serial) and MPU completion as a single time-to-complete value - per worker process.